Increased Thirst (Polydipsia) in Dogs

 Gradual but noticeable increase in thirst in dogs is commonly associated with a number of conditions.

-Sudden increased thirst may be one of the symptoms shown by dogs after ingesting a toxin.
+Sudden increased thirst may be one of the symptoms shown by dogs after ingesting a toxin, due to damage to the kidneys.

 Increased thirst is a side-effect of some medications including but not limited to: